The Great Escape

 Rwanda is growing, both in prestige and in opportunities.
 The number of international hotels and restaurants continues to increase.
 Along with this increase in number, the service in Rwanda is rising to international standards.
 This means that skilled personnel in hospitality are in great demand, especially those with excellent communication skills in English.

-The Great Escape is a project that the Cornerstone Foundation has set up and has been supporting since 2017.
-It is a TVET (Technical Vocational Education and Training) Institution, accredited by WDA (Work Placement Agency).
-The WDA is the government body that arranges the curricula and the accreditation .
-The Great Escape Institute offers Diploma programs in Restaurant Service Management (DRSM) and General Hospitality Management (DGHM).
-Both courses give a foundation in all the practical skills needed in hospitality, plus a specialisation.
+Great Lakes Hospitality Institute is a program that the Cornerstone Foundation has set up and has been supporting since 2017.
+It is a TVET (Technical Vocational Education and Training) Institution, accredited by CTH (Confederation of Tourism and Hospitality) from the UK and RTB (Rwanda TVET Board).
+Great Lakes Hospitality Institute offers shorts courses in Hospitality Practice and Customer Service of 10 months that give a foundation in all the practical skills needed in hospitality and customer service.

 The program was set up to train young women from the Compassion International program, but it has been so successful that we have opened the training to everyone who has a passion and ambition to succeed in the Hospitality sector.
 Students who successfully complete this training, will be highly skilled hospitality personnel, able to find work in international hotels, restaurants and other service industries inside and outside Rwanda.